topclaudy/eloquent-mutators/README.md

 > **Note:** The name of the properties used for accessors and mutators can be respectively configured in the `config/mutators.php` configuration file.

-#### Defining custom accessors and mutators
+#### Defining accessors/mutators extensions

 In the previous examples, we use [accessors/mutators provided](#built-in-accessors-mutators) by the package.
-You may also register custom accessors/mutators using **extend** method of the `Mutator` facade.
+You may also register accessors/mutators extensions using the **extend** method of the `Mutator` facade.
 The **extend** method accepts the name of the accessor/mutator and a closure.

 ```
 <?php